-Check out the Automated solution to apply an active content compliant template to all of your live eBay listings.
+Check out the Automated solution to remove active content from all of your live eBay listings.

 CrazyLister is officially recommended by eBay as a solution to comply with Active content.

-- Rest of the features like shapes, images, backgrounds etc… contain no “active content” and are 100% compatible with the upcoming changes.
+- Other CrazyLister features – Rest of the features like shapes, images, backgrounds etc… contain no “active content” and are 100% compatible with the eBay changes.

 Try CrazyLister for free!
 Easily create mobile-optimized, 100% active content compliant eBay listings